 Avoid a windfall of expenses each April by calculating and paying estimated income taxes to the state and federal authorities every quarter.
 Consider opening a secondary checking account for your business, and earmark a set amount of cash each month to be paid in as quarterly taxes.
 By making more frequent payments and setting cash aside for those payments monthly, it won’t hurt quite as much to see all those hard-earned dollars go out the door in taxes.

-Managing cash flow can be particularly tricky for seasonal businesses, for whom revenue varies dramatically at different times throughout the year.
-If you still have to pay for rent, essential personnel, and other expenses at times of year when there’s little to no money coming in, then it’s easy to understand how that can turn into a scary cash flow situation—and fast!
+Managing cash flow can be particularly tricky for seasonal businesses for whom revenue varies dramatically at different times throughout the year.
+If you still have to pay for rent, essential personnel, and other expenses at times of year when there’s little to no money coming in, then it’s easy to understand how that can turn into a scary cash flow situation—and fast.

-For this reason, seasonal business have to work even harder to plan ahead, hanging onto enough cushion during high sales seasons to cover operating costs throughout the year—and even to pay for inventory or personnel in preparation for the next busy season.
+For this reason, seasonal businesses have to work even harder to plan ahead, hanging onto enough cushion during high sales seasons to cover operating costs throughout the year—and even to pay for inventory or personnel in preparation for the next busy season.

 However, for many seasonal businesses, simply planning ahead isn’t enough.
-If you’re in a seasonal business and struggling with cash flow, are there any alternative sources of revenue that you could pursue in the off season?
+If you’re in a seasonal business and struggling with cash flow, are there any alternative sources of seasonal revenue that you could pursue in the off season?

 For example, a Christmas tree farm might double as a wedding venue in the summer.
 A swim school might use its instructors to provide tutoring services during the school year.
 Your second source of revenue might be almost completely outside the traditional services you provide.
 Don’t be afraid to think outside the box!

 Although redirecting your business to be cash flow positive is certainly possible, it’s not a right-this-second process.
 There’s no magic formula or switch you can flip to suddenly get back on track.